 A "U.S. person or entity" means a citizen or resident of the United States (including green card holders, or alien residents of the U.S. that qualify under the 183 day "substantial presence test"), and domestic partnerships, limited liability companies or corporations created or organized in the U.S. or under the laws of the United States.
 First-time vendors to the University must complete the Vendor Information Form, which should be submitted to the disbursements office along with the Payment for Services Request Form.

-If you should require further assistance for payments to U.S. persons or entities, please contact Karen Pratt at 410-617-1357 or firstname.lastname@example.org.
+If you should require further assistance for payments to U.S. persons or entities, please contact Karen Albert at 410-617-1357 or firstname.lastname@example.org.

 Payments to Non-U.S. Persons or Entities